 How can we reduce material costs?

 Try to show us a manufacturer who doesn’t want to reduce costs without sacrificing quality.
 They don’t exist.
 Getting the most bang-for-your-buck is a major goal for many manufacturers and it’s no different for the rubber to metal bonding process.
-With automated spray equipment, material usage is controlled throughout all parameters of the spray process, minimalizing wasted materials.
+With automated spray equipment, material usage is controlled throughout all parameters of the spray process, minimizing wasted materials.

 Depending on the type of adhesives, costs typically range from $50 – 100 a gallon.
-In some cases, the automated machine has created a 50 – 75 percent savings depending on the application.
+In some cases, the automated machine has created a 50 – 75% savings depending on the application.
 These front-end savings are key benefits to using an automated machine for the rubber to metal bonding process.

 How can we do rubber to metal bonding safely?

 This is the most prominent question manufacturers ask for any consideration of an automated bonding machine.
 These adhesives are extremely flammable and contain a lot of volatiles that are hazardous to your team members on the manufacturing floor.
 Being able to handle the materials and exhaust them correctly is a major concern.